facebook/react-native-website/docs/new-architecture-library-intro.md

 :::info

-To determine if your library is set up for autolinking, check the CocoaPods output after running `pod install` on an iOS project.
+To determine if your library is set up for autolinking, check the CocoaPods output after running `pod install` (or `arch -x86_64 pod install` in case of a Mac M1) on an iOS project.
 If you see "auto linking library name", you are all set to go.

 :::